kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 ### Financial

-- ❌ Get [Keep Track of My Games](http://ktomg.com) to make a profit -❌  Get [Looks Good to Us](https://looksgoodtous.com) to make a profit
+- ❌ Get [Keep Track of My Games](http://ktomg.com) to make a profit

-I modified the financial goals from last year to take a different perspective.
-Rather than measuring side income in terms of W-2 income, I'm comparing it against our annual expenses which is much more under our control.
-In 2019, it covered 8% of our expenses which is **awesome.** We also maintained a respectable 40% savings rate (see also [The Gap](https://esimoney.com/the-gap-is-the-key-to-wealth/)) and I want to maintain that momentum going into 2020.
-It will actually be tougher since we have to buy a new (used) vehicle.
+  - Still no dice yet, I focused on starting a community with Discord integration in 2020
+- ❌  Get [Looks Good to Us](https://looksgoodtous.com) to make a profit
+  - LGTU has not made a _profit_ but it has earned _revenue_ which is still an impressive feat for a 1-year old blog!
+It earned
 - 💰 Passive and 1099 income should cover 10% of our annual expenses
 - 💵 Maintain a 40% annual savings rate